varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (6) Conclusion

 I hope this post is broadly useful for pretraining with Muon.
 I want to highlight some important considerations for the Modded NanoGPT recipe:
-- The model is very small (<124M active params) and has a unique architecture.
+- The model is small (<124M active params) and has a unique architecture.
 - Adam is used instead of Muon on a few parameters: the linear output head, the embedding layer, and a few scalar constants, though this is "standard" for Muon.
 - Adam is stepped with twice the number of gradient accumulation steps as Muon.
 Effectively, it has a 2x batch size than Muon.
 In the experiment in [[#(2) Batch size scheduling|Section 2]], I've scaled the Adam learning rate according to the square-root law.